Robert Fulford (croquet player): Major tournament performance timeline

+The President's Cup is played as a 8/10 player round-robin and the number indicates the final position achieved.

-Major championship finals: 40 (25 titles, 15 runners-up)
+Major championship finals: 42 (27 titles, 15 runners-up)

 Style

 Fulford's playing style includes the ability to play a range of shots.
 His tactic of peeling an opponent's ball through hoop 1 makes a triple peel as hard as possible for the opponent.
 His sextuple peels are also more frequent than those of any other player.
 Robert Fulford uses an Irish grip [rather like a golf grip] and employs "casting" [swinging mallet over the ball] about three times before each shot.
 He has strong wrists which makes the Irish grip work for him without it causing the R.S.I. that the grip is sometimes blamed for.
 In fact, Robert admits that he has quite a wrist-dominated technique which contradicts most coaching manuals that advise minimal wrist involvement.

 World Championship results

-Fulford has played in the following World Championships:
+Fulford has played in the following AC World Championships: